 In the MICU, our clinicians have developed specific expertise in caring for children with acute and chronic respiratory diseases including those who receive chronic ventilation using non-invasive technologies or who receive mechanical ventilation by means of a tracheostomy (a surgically implanted tube in a child’s neck that helps air get into the lungs).
 All nurses in the MICU have received special training in pediatric critical care and are trained in Pediatric Advanced Life Support (PALS) ensuring that we provide the highest level of emergency preparedness to our staff.

-The team includes specialists and subspecialists, specially trained nurses, respiratory therapists, child life specialists, social workers, chaplains, and therapists who are highly trained and skilled in the care of very sick infants and children.
+The Boston Children's team includes specialists and subspecialists, specially trained nurses, respiratory therapists, child life specialists, social workers, chaplains, and therapists who are highly trained and skilled in the care of very sick infants and children.
 In the MICU, we use cutting-edge techniques combined with the latest research to provide critically ill children with the best possible care in a patient-centered environment.